maidsafe/sn_dbc_examples/README.md

 note: change DBC deposited to our wallet.
 ```

-## Bob deposits DBC from Alice into her wallet
+## Bob deposits DBC from Alice into his wallet

 in shell 2: